NetSPI/PowerHunt/README.md

 # PowerHunt
 <a href="https://github.com/NetSPI/PowerHunt/wiki"><strong>PowerHunt</strong></a> is a modular threat hunting framework written in PowerShell that leverages PowerShell Remoting for data collection on scale. <br><br>
-It is designed to <strong>identify signs of compromise</strong> based on artifacts left behind by common MITRE ATT&CK techniques, and the collected data can be used to identify anomalies and outliers specific to the target environment.  <em>It was not designed to identify known bad files, domains, or IPs associated with specific APTs/malware, but I'm sure it could be extened to do that.</em>
+It is designed to <strong>identify signs of compromise</strong> based on artifacts left behind by common MITRE ATT&CK techniques, and the collected data can be used to identify anomalies and outliers specific to the target environment.  <em>It was not designed to identify known bad files, domains, or IPs associated with specific APTs/malware, but I'm sure it could be extended to do that.</em>

 It supports functionality to:
 * <strong>Authenticate</strong> using the current user context, a credential, or clear text user/password.